-A. If, by a "general sense", you mean that Creation reveals that God exists because the world exists, then I think He can talk even more directly.
-As a scientist I have learned much about the Lord just by studying His handiwork -- it has given me tremendous insights into His nature and indeed our own.
-I think David sensed something of this when he said: "Come let us praise the Lord!
-Let us sing for joy to God, who protects us!
-Let us come before Him with thanksgiving and sing joyful songs of praise.
-For the Lord is a mighty God, a mighty King over all the gods.
-He rules over the whole earth, from the deepest caves to the highest hills.
-He rules over the sea, which he made; the land also, which He Himself formed.
-Come, let us bow down and worship Him; let us kneel before the Lord, our Maker!
-He is our God; we are the people He cares for, the flock for which He provides" (Ps.95:1-7).
+A. If, by a 'general sense', you mean that Creation reveals that Elohim (God) exists because the world exists, then I think He can talk even more directly.
+As a scientist I have learned much about Yahweh just by studying His handiwork - it has given me tremendous insights into His nature and indeed our own.
+I think David sensed something of this when he said:

 Q. What would you say was the greatest insight nature has given to you?

 I understand that Elohim (God) didn't just make the world and the universe and just disappear to let it run itself.
 I learn from nature that He is still creating.
 He is still giving new life.
-That's what God's Name means -- Yahweh -- "I am actively present", that is, "I am actively creating."
+That's what Elohim's (God's) Name means - Yahweh - 'I am actively present', that is, 'I am actively renewing.'

 Q. Surely that's a too literalistic interpretation?

 A. I don't agree.
-The Saviour said to His disciples: "My Father is always working, and I too must work" (John 5:17, GNB).
+The Saviour said to His talmidim (disciples):

-So He continually acts on us through His Spirit gently knocking on our door asking admittance in.
+So He continually acts on us through His Ruach (Spirit), gently knocking on our door asking admittance in.
 And when we let Him in, He gets to work, reversing the spiritual decay in our souls, rebuilding our broken lives, our communities, and even our nations.
 Trouble is, most doors are bolted firmly closed, because man wants to solve his problems his own way.
 Since he lacks the wisdom and power to do so, he condemns himself to spiritual oblivion.